ebrahimiG/SoftwareProject/DaraMovie4.6.1/README.md

 # DaraMovie 4.6.1
-imporvment in the structure of the project <br>
+first of all make sure to install django, pillow and ollama in venv imporvment in the structure of the project <br>
 adding __featured section__ class so the movies can be in different sections like top ten, batman collection or ...